 The full story is that some players – the ones who adapted by aligning their business to growing social/tech currents – are reaping the rewards of their diligence, while those who maintained course are slowly being squeezed out of the market.
 To have a fighting chance, organizations should design a fully-integrated experience across all channels (omnichannel) and rethink how they do business face-to-face.
 Mobile retail, as mentioned previously, has yet a lot of room for improvement, with the ceiling far from having been reached, both in terms of volume as well as user experience.
 And lastly, adopt a customer-centric business model, make the physical store a place where people come to enjoy new and exciting experiences as they browse products.

-Thank you for reading and see you again next week!
+Thank you for reading about Changing Your Business Model and see you again next week!